valancej/documentation/_general/about/permissions.md

 #### Github

-- For setting up a new project, we need the account to have `admin` permissions.
+- For setting up a new project, we need the CodeShip Github App installed on your Github organization, and access to the necessary repositories via that app.
+We'll help you set things up when you create your first project, and once the app is installed you only need to make sure it has access to the repository you want to use in your new project.
+- The CodeShip Github App will ask for permissions to:
+  - Read your code
+  - Read metadata for your organization (default permission [set by Github](https://developer.github.com/apps/building-github-apps/setting-permissions-for-github-apps/))
+  - Read and Write access to administer your project and set commit status (this is a combined permission, without it we can't update commit status)
-- For regular access, we require read/write permissions to your private repositories so that we can clone the repos and report back status.
+- For regular user access, aside from the default access, we only ask to read your email, in case we need to get in contact with you
-- Like all providers that integrate with Github, we'd love to request fewer permissions than we do, but as we're currently using GitHub's OAuth integration, we're limited to the [few options GitHub provides](https://developer.github.com/v3/oauth/#scopes) (we're asking for `repo` and `user:email` scopes).
-We are looking to move to the new [GitHub Integration](https://developer.github.com/early-access/integrations/integrations-vs-oauth-applications/) options, to offer you more granular control, in the near future.
+  - The default permissions mainly allows us to see what resources you have access to (e.g. which organizations you're connected to, and if they have the CodeShip app installed).
+We cannot change these permissions as they're controlled by Github

 #### Bitbucket